ndujesco/baitbusters/README.md

 ## 💡 TL;DR

-**BaitBusters** is an AI-powered mobile app that detects and blocks phishing attacks across SMS and notifications.
+**Aegis** is an AI-powered mobile app that detects and blocks phishing attacks across SMS and notifications.
 It runs locally on users’ devices, automatically verifies uncertain messages via an SMS gateway + backend AI model, and integrates an **offline DCB payment system** to enable easy access to premium protection — all while maintaining strict privacy and ethical standards.
 It’s multilingual, lightweight, and built for Africa’s mobile-first world.